Jodi (art collective)

 Jodi, is a collective of two internet artists, Joan Heemskerk (born 1968 in Kaatsheuvel, the Netherlands) and Dirk Paesmans (born 1965 in Brussels, Belgium), created in 1994.
 They were some of the first artists to create Web art and later started to create software art and artistic computer game modification.
 Their most well-known art piece is their website wwwwwwwww.jodi.org, which is a landscape of intricate designs made in basic HTML.
 JODI is represented by Upstream Gallery, Amsterdam.

 The artists

 Joan Heemskerk was born in 1968 in Kaatsheuvel, the Netherlands, and Dirk Paesmans was born in 1965 in Brussels, Belgium.
-They both have a background in photography and video art and studied at San Jose State University in California.
-Paesmans also studied at Kunstakademie Dusseldorf with the founder of video art Nam June Paik.
+They both have a background in photography and video art and studied at the CADRE Laboratory for New Media at San Jose State University in California.
+Paesmans also studied at Kunstakademie Düsseldorf with the founder of video art Nam June Paik.

 Both Heemskerk and Paesmans live and work out of the Netherlands.

 Artworks

 In 1999 they began the practice of modifying old video games such as Wolfenstein 3D to create art mods like SOD.
 Their efforts were celebrated in the 1999 Webby Awards, where they took top prize in the category of "net art."
 Jodi used their 5-word acceptance speech (a Webby Award tradition) to criticize the event with the words "Ugly commercial sons of bitches."
 Further video game modifications soon followed for Quake, Jet Set Willy, and the latest, Max Payne 2 (2006), to create a new set of art games.
 Jodi's approach to game modification is comparable in many ways to deconstructivism in architecture because they would disassemble the game to its basic parts, and reassemble it in ways that do not make intuitive sense.
 In one of their more well-known modifications of Quake places, the player inside a closed cube with swirling black-and-white patterns on each side.
 The pattern is the result of a glitch in the game engine discovered by the artists, presumably, through trial and error; it is generated live as the Quake engine tries, and fails, to visualize the interior of a cube with black-and-white checkered wallpaper.